JithLord/PrivacyAyyy/README.md

 - https://temp-mail.org/            (Receive Emails only)
 - https://www.guerrillamail.com/    (Send and Receive Emails, with custom name)

-Hide your real email (and relay an email to your account)
+Hide your real email (and relay emails to your account)
 - https://relay.firefox.com/

 Security Check on website and Files </br>